 Get involved with these annual events!
 Volunteer as an individual, as a club or residence hall, or with a group of friends.
-Make a difference in the lives of others by participating in these annual events, or volunteer on a regular basis with on-going opportunities.
-BCVS also hosts Alternative Service Break Trips over Fall and Spring Breaks.
+Make a difference in the lives of others by participating in these annual events, or volunteer on a regular basis with ongoing opportunities.
+Use the links provided to register for opportunities and let us know if you have questions.

 Volunteer experience is useful to employers!